Talking Book Program

 On behalf of the Talking Book Program of Texas, thank you again for becoming a demonstration site.
 We look forward to working with you to reach eligible patrons in your communities.
 If you have any questions, please call us toll-free at 1-800-252-9605 or email us at email@example.com, and we will be happy to assist you.

-- Create a display with Talking Book Program bookmarks, brochures and applications (available in English and in Spanish-you can download applications at www.TexasTalkingBooks.org).
+Create a display with Talking Book Program bookmarks, brochures and applications (available in English and in Spanish—you can download applications at www.TexasTalkingBooks.org ).
 Make sure the display is in a prominent place.
-Our large brochure opens into an 11"x17" inch poster-encourage people to post this on their school, work or community bulletin boards.

-- Have your local library become a demonstration site.
-Each site will receive a Talking Book cassette player and sample tapes (such as Texas Monthly, Sports Illustrated for Kids, a bestseller in English and a book in Spanish).
-Call 800-252-9605 to request an application.
+Have your local library become a demonstration site.
+Each site will receive a Talking Book player and sample cartridges in English and in Spanish.
+Call 1-800-252-9605 to request an application.

-- Call your school districts and talk with the directors of special education.
-Ask if they know that they can download the "Classroom Guide to the Talking Book Program" booklet at www.TexasTalkingBooks.org.
+Call your school districts and talk with the directors of special education.
+Ask if they know that they can download the “Teacher’s Guide to the Talking Book Program” booklet at www.TexasTalkingBooks.org .

-- Ask your local paper to do a story about the Talking Book Program.
-Use the press release that we provide in the Talking Book Online Organizing Kit.
-Personalize the information using information about the number of people we estimate are eligible in your county.
-The Library of Congress estimates that 1.4 % of the total population have a qualifying disability.
+Ask your local paper to do a story about the Talking Book Program.
+The Library of Congress estimates that 1.4 % of the total population has a qualifying disability.
 Your county population X 1.4% = local eligible population.

 - Talk with your friends, family and neighbors about the program.
 Remind them that temporary disabilities may also qualify individuals for the program.